dskinnion/vscode-settings/README.md

 * list here

 ## Contact Us:
 This is a work in progress!
-If you like to use VSCode for other languages (Python, etc.), let us know which extensions and settings you like -- we'll add them in to our instructions.
+If you like to use VSCode for other languages (Python, etc.), let us know which extensions and settings you like!
 If you have additional extensions, settings, or keybindings you'd like to share, please do so!

 You can contact me at dominic_skinnion@iq.harvard.edu.
 Thanks!

 [^1]: My personal opinion: RStudio also has Copilot integration now, so that is still a great alternative if you are just writing .R or .Rmd files.
 Some may even prefer it!
 I suggest taking a look at Matt Blackwell's instructions for [Getting Started with R, R Studio, Git, and GitHub](https://gov51.mattblackwell.org/assignments/00-r-intro/), as well as Posit's [R Studio User Guide for GitHub Copilot](https://docs.posit.co/ide/user/ide/guide/tools/copilot.html).
+[^2]: See the "Contact Us" section above.
+You can reach out to me at dominic_skinnion@iq.harvard.edu.